visual-framework/vf-core/tools/vf-component-library/src/site/guidance/accessibility.md

 - [WAVE](https://wave.webaim.org/report#/http://stable.visual-framework.dev/), the Web Accessibility Evaluation Tool, is a free service and [browser extension](https://wave.webaim.org/extension/) to find common errors.
 - [Accessibility Insights](https://accessibilityinsights.io/en/) is a desktop, mobile integration and browser extension from Microsoft.
+- [Set up a screen reader](https://www.codecademy.com/articles/how-to-setup-screen-reader) and use it to test your site.

-You can find many more at [The Accessibility Project](https://www.a11yproject.com/resources/#tools).
+You can find many more tools at [The Accessibility Project](https://www.a11yproject.com/resources/#tools).

 Automated online tools and browser extensions can help immensely, but they are not everything.
-We need also spend time familiarising ourselves with the challenges and techniques.
+We need also to spend time familiarising ourselves with the challenges and techniques, read on for more ideas and approaches.

 ### Checklist

 In addition to lots of good advice, The Accessibility Project [has a comprehensive checklist](https://www.a11yproject.com/checklist/).
+This checklist uses WCAG as a reference point and can help you check your WCAG compliance.
+Although the checklist cannot guarantee that your site is accessible, addressing the issues called out in this checklist will help improve the experience for everyone who uses your site.

 ### Real humans

-When working with your UX colleagues (or doing your own UX planning and testing) spend time trying to recruit testers and participants who have impalements.
-Or turn on your screen reader
+When working with your UX colleagues (or doing your own UX planning and testing) spend time trying to recruit testers and participants who have impairments.

 ## In conclusion ... <a id="conclusion"></a>